charlesdong/breakout/README.md

 # Breakout

 Breakout is a classic 2D game released in 1976 (or 1978) on the Atari 2600 console.
+And this is a Breakout clone.

 ## Game rules

 In the game, you have a ball and a paddle, and there are some bricks on the top of the screen.
+The ball will rebounce if it collides with a brick, the edge or the paddle.
+Also if the ball collides with a brick, the brick will be destroyed (if it's non-solid).

-Your target is to destroy all the breakable (non-solid) bricks using the ball.
-Once the bricks are all destroyed, you win.
+Your target is to destroy all non-solid (breakable) bricks.
+Once they are all destroyed, you win.

-Also, you have a certain number of lives (usually 3), when you fail to catch the ball, you lose a life.
-Once you lose all your lives, you lose.
+You also have a certain number of lives (usually 3).
+Every time you failed to catch the ball, you lose a life.
+Once all the lives are lost, you lose, and restarting the game is required if you want to continue to play.

-## Controls

-Space to launch the ball.

-AD to move the paddle across the bottom edge.

 ## Download